 “Additionality” means that a carbon project goes beyond business as usual.
 It is a project that is not required by law, and it could not have been built without the opportunity to receive carbon credit revenues.

 Lots of things reduce carbon emissions, and would do so regardless of the existence of the market for carbon offsets.
-Nuclear power plant upgrades, new natural gas plants, money saving efficiency measures, and no-till agriculture—all reduce carbon emissions, but those things often are done for reasons other than reducing CO2 and would be done regardless of the availability of revenues for the carbon reductions.
+Nuclear power plant upgrades, new natural gas plants and money saving efficiency measures—all reduce carbon emissions, but those things often are done for reasons other than reducing CO2 and would be done regardless of the availability of revenues for the carbon reductions.

 High quality carbon offsets reduce carbon pollution above and beyond what would have happened anyway.
 That's why a carbon credit has to be generated by a project that meets two tests: